Projection method for mean resolvent analysis of periodic flows: Validation of the numerical tools

 The present Appendix is devoted to the validation of the numerical tools employed in this study.
-This is done considering the weakly unsteady jet configuration oscillating at $\omega_0=6\pi/5$, for which a direct comparison with \cite{padovan2022analysis} (P\&R) is possible.
+This is done considering the weakly unsteady jet configuration oscillating at $\omega_0=6\pi/5$, for which a direct comparison with Ref.~\onlinecite{padovan2022analysis} (P\&R) is possible.\\